Mortafix/Sekirash/README.md

 * Learn different moves and counter attack improving your skill level.
 * Upgrade your strength and focus to rekt major boss with 2 different training.
 * Rest and find your inner peace to recharge your stamina.
-* Train with the dojo master to learn new moves.
+* Learn new moves in the dojo.

 ## Basic moveset
 * Your character is a little unleavened bread crumb, but he knows at least the basics.